|RSM 226||Therapeutic Recreation Programming I|

 |BA||University of Western Ontario||Sociology|

 Wozencroft is the program director for Camp Koinonia, Camp Oginali, Koinonia Retreat, and Vision Camp.
 She serves as a board member on the Camp Koinonia Foundation board and is a member of the Southeast Recreational Therapy Symposium’s board.
 Additionally, Wozencroft serves on the American Therapeutic Recreation Association’s Research Committee.
-She also serves on the editorial board for the American Journal of Recreation Therapy.
+She also serves on the editorial board for the American Journal of Recreation Therapy and the Therapeutic Recreation Journal.

 Wozencroft, A., Kennedy, E.*, & Pihera, A.* (2009).
 What’s in a name?
 Exploring the preferred terminology of professionals in the field of recreation therapy.
 American Journal of Recreation Therapy, 8(2), 7-16.